Jen-Harris/portfolio/README.md

 The Royal National Life Boat Institution (RNLI) is the largest charity that saves lives at sea in the UK.
 As a team we focused on exploring ways to _*"Encourage walkers to behave safetly near the water"*_.

 ### Challenge :dizzy:
-Currently in the UK there are 400 preventable water fatalities a year, with over 360,000 globally.
+Currently in the UK there are 400 preventable water fatalities a year and over 360,000 globally.
 In the UK walking is alarmingly the 2nd highest cause of fatalities in the UK.
 These are people who are typically familiar with their walking route and have an 80% likelihood to be male.
 The RNLI feel strongly that these would be preventable with the correct education amongst the vulnerable and want to use technology to help.